SystemsBiologyUniandes/PyEcoLib/README.md

 ```
 Simulation.simulate(tmax)
 ```
-After initialize cells, simulation is performed during a time interval with duration tmax>0.
+Before run this function, make sure you have already initialized the cells.
+Simulation is performed during a time interval with duration tmax>0.

 * ### Obtain the time to the next division step
 ```